Are your wisdom teeth growing in?

 Why do I need to get my wisdom teeth removed?

 Because your wisdom teeth often grow in after the rest of your mouth has already developed, these additional teeth can cause an overcrowded mouth.
-Overcrowding can lead to teeth shifting or an impacted tooth.
+Overcrowding can lead to your teeth shifting or an impacted tooth.
 Additionally, because wisdom teeth grow in the far back of your mouth, they will be extremely difficult to keep clean if allowed to fully erupt.